 How is Chapter 13 different from Chapter 11 bankruptcy?

-Chapter 13 and Chapter 11 have similar goals: to help you keep your assets and create a new payment plan so creditors still receive at least a portion of their money.
+Chapter 13 and 11 have similar goals: to help you keep your property and assets while creating a new payment plan so creditors still receive at least a portion of their money.

 Compare the features of Chpater 13 and Chapter 11 bankruptcies before you make a decision.